OldBot-Tibia-Bot/OldBot-Docs/cavebot/actions.md

 #
 # Definition

-The `Action` script code isn't any programming or scripting language, it is basically text that you write and the bot with its own interpreter, interprets ~~(really?)~~.
+The `Action` script code isn't any real programming or scripting language, it is basically text that you write and the bot with its own interpreter, interprets ~~(really?)~~.

 That being said, it has its own **syntax**, the way you should and should not write the code for it to work.
 It was planned to look like/be similar to *Windbot* action scripts, that were written in `lua`, but it still has many different characteristics.